matter-labs/zksync-wallet-vue/README.md

 ✅ **Ultra-low transaction fees (~ $0.001 per transfer)**

-zkWallet was created to unleash the power of zkSync L2 operations and give anyone access to L2 zkSync features on mainnet.
-Visit zksync.io to **[learn more](https://zksync.io/)**
+zkWallet was created to unleash the power of zkSync L2 operations and give everyone the access to L2 zkSync features on mainnet.
+Visit zksync.io to **[learn more](https
+://zksync.io
+/)**

 ## Build Setup